Oratory Preparatory School

 Oratory Preparatory School, commonly known as Oratory Prep, is a Roman Catholic college preparatory day school for boys in grades 7-12, located in Summit, in Union County, in the U.S. state of New Jersey, approximately 19 mi west of Manhattan.
 The school is located one block away from the Kent Place School and is in close proximity to Summit High School.

 As of the 2023–24 school year, the school had an enrollment of 363 students and 38.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.4:1.
 The school's student body was 66.9% (243) White, 11.3% (41) Hispanic, 7.4% (27) Black and 5.5% (20) two or more races and 4.4% (16) Asian.

 Overview

 The school is associated with the Roman Catholic Archdiocese of Newark.
 Oratory Preparatory School is a member of the New Jersey Association of Independent Schools.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1973.

 The school was founded in 1907 as Carlton Academy, with grades 4-12.
 Most of the students lived on campus.
-Tuition for the 2025–26 academic year is $29,900 and a $300 registration fee is required; this does not include costs for transportation, books and meals.
-Each year 100% of Oratory seniors are accepted to four-year colleges.
+Tuition for the 2026–27 academic year is $30,990 and a $300 registration fee is required; this does not include costs for transportation, books and meals.
+The school has stated that 100% of Oratory seniors ultimately attend college.